wp-plugins/mmm-file-list/readme.txt

 **Output:**

-For all html (li) formats you can expect to see the following output wrapped in styleable containers:
+For all html (li,table) formats you can expect to see the following output wrapped in styleable containers:

 * Filename (linked to the File Url)
 * File Size